-One of the most common Wexford and Pittsburgh roofing problems we deal with isn’t shingles, siding or gutters.
-More roof issues stem from poor attic ventilation than all of these previous components combined!
-It’s vital for your roofing contractor in Pittsburgh to properly install attic ventilation to address two important factors involved in home comfort: heat and moisture.
-Moisture from everyday activities such as cooking, dishwashing and showering will concentrate in your attic without a means of escape through attic ventilation.
-When unaddressed, trapped heat and moisture result in the following problems.
+One of the most common roofing problems our roofing company in Pittsburgh, PA, deals with typically stems from poor attic ventilation.
+It is vital for your roofing contractors in Pittsburgh to properly install attic ventilation to address two important factors involved in home comfort: heat and moisture.
+Moisture from everyday activities such as cooking, dishwashing, and showering will concentrate in your attic without a means of escaping through attic ventilation.
+When unaddressed, trapped heat, and moisture results in many problems.

 - Shortened roof life.
 Excessive heat and moisture literally bake the underside of your roof, greatly shortening the life of underlayment and shingles.
 Cracked shingles and premature granule loss can be signs of improper roof ventilation.

 - Decay of framing and decking.
 Continual moisture in an attic allows dry rot, which weakens the structural components of the roof and decreases roof value.

 - Mold and mildew.
 Unhealthy mold flourishes in humid environments, triggering respiratory and other health problems for occupants and potentially damaging items stored in the attic.